Baggage

 to cope with the vagaries of weather in varied terrain over the space

-the required route, lights for riding at night, tools and spares to
+required route, lights for riding at night, tools and spares to cope

-cope with possible mechanical problems and some medications to deal
+with possible mechanical problems and some medications to deal with

-with physical problems.
-At the same time, it is also desireable to
+physical problems.
+At the same time, it is also desireable to carry

 This article will focus on the `how to' aspect of carrying gear on